Karyotyping:

 An unusual number of chromosomes, incorrectly arranged chromosomes, or malformed chromosomes can all be signs of a genetic condition.
 Genetic conditions vary greatly, but two examples are Down syndrome, and Turner syndrome Karyotyping can be used to detect a variety of genetic disorders.

-Babies can be karyotype tested before they’re born to diagnose genetic abnormalities that indicate severe congenital disabilities, such as Klinefelter syndrome.
-In Klinefelter syndrome, a boy is born with an extra X chromosome.
+Karyotype testing can be performed before birth to detect chromosomal abnormalities associated with congenital conditions, such as Klinefelter syndrome.
+In Klinefelter syndrome, a male is born with an extra X chromosome (47,XXY).

 This method is most useful for examining chromosomal translocations, especially ones involving the Y chromosome.